Mystery01092000/Mystery01092000/README.md

-### Pranav Tomar
+# Pranav Tomar:
+> Innovative, advanced and technology enthusiast

 <!--

-**Mystery01092000/Mystery01092000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
---!>
+Here are some ideas to get you started:

+- ⚡ Fun fact :
+-->

-- 🔭 I’m currently working on Machine Learning and Algorithms
+- 🔭 Currently working on on Machine Learning, Algorithms, Full Stack and Android Application.
-- 🌱 I’m currently learning Machine Learning, Web development and Android .
+- 🌱 Currently learning advance machine learning, back-end.
-- 👯 I’m looking to collaborate on Live Projects
+- 👯 Looking to collaborate on Live Projects
-- 🤔 I’m looking for help with learning new things and projects
-- 💬 Ask me about Machine Learning, Gaming, Business
-- 📫 How to reach me: pranav.tomar_cs18@gla.ac.in
 - ig : https://www.instagram.com/thisispranavtomar/